Key facts about the French Revolution

 Bastille Day takes place on 14 July each year in France and marks the anniversary of the storming of the Bastille, an event that helped create the idea of ‘revolution’ as we know it today

-What triggered the French Revolution?
+What caused the French Revolution?
+How did it start?

 The answer is complex, writes historian Julian Swann for BBC History Magazine.
 “Social explanations highlight the importance of conflict between aristocrats and bourgeois, peasants and landlords, or employers and workers.